Superior Business Performance Takes Balancing the Short-Term and Long-Term

 One of the hardest tightrope acts for any business is balancing the short-term with the long-term.
 For a variety of reasons, many companies are sacrificing long-term value creation strategies for short-term financial gains.
 In a management study, a majority of managers said that they would forgo an investment that offered a decent return on capital if it meant missing quarterly earnings expectations.
 Achieving short-term and long-term success takes performance balance.

-For public companies this can be due to pressure from the Street.
-For private companies this may be a result from pressure from their VC’s eager to see strong short-term performance to facilitate the sale of the company.
-In another study, more than 80% of the executives responding said that they would cut expenditure on R&D and Marketing to ensure that they hit quarterly earnings targets-even if they believed that the cuts were destroying value over the long term.
+For public companies, this can be due to pressure from the Street.
+For private companies, this may be a result of pressure from their VC’s eager to see strong short-term performance to facilitate the sale of the company.
+In another study, more than 80% of the executives responding said that they would cut expenditure on R&D and Marketing to ensure that they hit quarterly earnings targets, even if they believed that the cuts were destroying value over the long term.

 How to Achieve Performance Balance

-While achieving short-term results are important, it is a mistake to do it at the expense of sacrificing future cash flows from the company’s growth prospects, capabilities, and relationships.
-All companies, whether public or private, revolve around share price.
+While achieving short-term results is important, it is a mistake to do so at the expense of sacrificing future cash flows from the company’s growth prospects, capabilities, and relationships.
+All companies, whether public or private, revolve around the share price.
 Too much focus on the short-term may actually undermine confidence and trust in the markets and put your company at risk.

-The expectation of future performance is the main driver of shareholder returns and therefore share price.
+The expectation of future performance is the main driver of shareholder returns and, therefore, share price.
 According to business analysts, up to 80% of a company’s market value can be explained only by cash flow expectations beyond the next three years.
-Even private equity companies who are expected to realize their investments in a five-year time frame must still have a credible proposition for future earnings and cash flow growth to underpin a sale or IPO.
+Even private equity companies that are expected to realize their investments in a five-year time frame must still have a credible proposition for future earnings and cash flow growth to underpin a sale or IPO.

 Balance Entails Juggling These Five Elements